-James Dolan came to U. C. Riverside in the fall of 1993, and ever since then, he and have been talking about n-categories and their role in physics.
+James Dolan came to U. C. Riverside in the fall of 1993, and ever since then, he and I have been talking about n-categories and their role in physics.
 Most of the category theory I know, I learned in this process.
 It soon became clear that we needed a nice definition of n-category for all n in order to turn our hopes and dreams into theorems.
 After a while we started working pretty hard on this.
 His job was to come up with all the bright ideas, and mine was to get him to explain them, to try to poke holes in them, and to figure out rigorous proofs of all the things that were so obvious to him that he couldn't figure out how (or why) to prove them.
 We sent a summarized version of our definition to Ross Street at the end of 1995:

-6) J. Baez and J. Dolan, "n-Categories - sketch of a definition", letter to Ross Street, Nov.
-29, 1995, available at http://math.ucr.edu/home/baez/ncat.def.html and then for a year I worked on trying to write up a longer, clearer version, while all the meantime Dolan kept coming up with new ways of looking at everything.
+6) John Baez and James Dolan, "n-Categories - sketch of a definition", letter to Ross Street, Nov.
+29, 1995, available at http://math.ucr.edu/home/baez/ncat.def. html.

+and then for a year I worked on trying to write up a longer, clearer version, while all the meantime Dolan kept coming up with new ways of looking at everything.
 I finished in February of this year:

-7) J. Baez and J. Dolan, "Higher-dimensional algebra III: n-Categories and the algebra of opetopes", to appear in Adv.
-Math., preprint available as q-alg/9702014 and at http://math.ucr.edu/home/baez/op.ps, or in compressed form as http://math.ucr.edu/home/baez/op.ps.Z
+7) John Baez and James Dolan, "Higher-dimensional algebra III: n-Categories and the algebra of opetopes", to appear in Adv.
+Math.
+Also available as q-alg/9702014.

 The key feature of this definition is that it uses "j-dimensional opetopes" as the shapes for j-morphisms.
-These shapes are very handy because the (j+1)-dimensional opetopes describe all the legal ways of sticking together a bunch of j-dimensional opetopes to form another j-dimensional opetope!
+These shapes are very handy because the (j + 1)-dimensional opetopes describe all the legal ways of sticking together a bunch of j-dimensional opetopes to form another j-dimensional opetope!
 They are related to the theory of "operads", which is part of the reason for their name.
 (By the way, the first two syllables are pronounced exactly as in "operation".)